 I stayed at the Club Quarters, near Trafalgar Square.
 I’m not a member with the Club Quarters chain, but their promo was pretty appealing.
 The check-in feels a bit weird, as they share the entrance with another hotel.
 But once you are in the area that the hotel controls, you feel at home pretty fast here.
 The room had all I needed to both have a good base in the city to work and stay, and all the things I could need in a very close walk.
 A 24/7 super market down the block for all one can imagine to need when staying in a hotel.

-What to visit in 1 day in London
+What to visit in one day in London

 With a hotel that is less than a minute from Trafalgar Square, this was of course the place to start this visit to London.
 Ever since one of my friends tried to convince me that London was so much more interesting than New York, I’ve been here.
 Probably the equivalent of Times Square here, but hey: here I’m the tourist!